 Some of these gems can also have a blue hue under natural light and purple under indoor light.

-A color changing fluorite is usually a blue gem which changes its color to purple when viewed under incandescent lighting.
+Color-Changing fluorite is usually a blue gem that changes its color to purple when viewed under incandescent lighting.

 How do these gems change colors?